With the spring sun warming the way, there’s no better time to roam Arlington by pedal.

 As part of the police department’s transportation safety program, officers conduct traffic enforcement at designated areas on a random rotating basis with the goal of compliance, even when police are not present.

 Reports of in-progress traffic or parking hazards, such as bike lane violations, should be reported for investigation by calling the Emergency Communications Center at 703-558-2222.

 Rolling into the Future

 The updated Bicycle Element of the Master Transportation Plan, representing the County vision to continue growing the bicycle as a transportation option by 2040, will be considered by the County Board at its April meeting.
+[Update: The Bicycle Element was approved April 23, 2019.]
 The update incorporates some 125 Arlington bikeway network projects and may be amended over time.

 Among new advances in biking already taking hold for the region:

 - In January, Metrorail began allowing riders to bring bikes aboard at any time, ending the longstanding prohibition during rush hours.

 - Capital Bikeshare topped 500 docking stations region-wide (nearly 100 in Arlington), including docks installed last year at Theodore Roosevelt Island and Gravelly Point.

 - Capital Bikeshare is expanding its electric-assist Bikeshare Plus fleet to 500 bikes, up from the pilot program of 85 launched last fall.

 There are even more options for expanding two-wheeled transportation in Arlington.
 The seemingly ubiquitous Shared Mobility Device demonstration project continues to test the impact of dockless electric-assist bicycles, as well as e-scooters, owned by commercial operators.
 A formal period for public feedback will take place in May and June.